nim-lang/Nim/doc/manual.rst

               | (FLOAT_LIT | DEC_LIT | OCT_LIT | BIN_LIT) ['\''] FLOAT64_SUFFIX

   CUSTOM_NUMERIC_LIT = (FLOAT_LIT | DEC_LIT | OCT_LIT | BIN_LIT) '\'' CUSTOM_NUMERIC_SUFFIX

+  # CUSTOM_NUMERIC_SUFFIX is any Nim identifier that is not
+  # a pre-defined type suffix.

 As can be seen in the productions, numeric literals can contain underscores